aashrithapasunuru/aashrithapasunuru/Notes/Linux.md

 To remove file or directory we will using command rm .
 The command -> rm -R filename . -R is switch. su command- used to switch btw users on linux .
 Things to know 1) user we wish to switch 2) user password .
 It will previous user home directory.
 -l or --login .
 When used after su command , it will show current user home directory. eg su -l username.
+/etc: root directory -etc folder  - used by operating system.
+/var: variable data - folder stores data frequently used by services or applications.
+/root - root user home directory.
+/tmp -stores temporary data .
+Once  computer restarted, temp data will be cleared  out.
+It is  useful in pentesting , good place to store enumeration scripts.